 Make Ahead Camping Dinners

 Thai flavors are unusual at the campsite but this recipe is made easy because you prep and freeze the ingredients at home, then just defrost and cook at camp.
+The secret to the amazing flavor is peanut butter!

 A nice, hearty beef sandwich with dipping sauce makes a yummy dinner … this one is super easy too!
+You prep the ingredients at home, freeze in a food storage bag, then defrost and just “dump and cook” to make yummy French dip sandwiches in about 20 minutes.

 This chicken cacciatore is a satisfying meal that goes well with a side salad and garlic bread.